Essentials of NGO Management

 Application timeline and process:

 Spaces for this programme are limited.
-Applications will be accepted from 1st December 2022 and close on 8th January 2023.
-Successful applicants will be notified by the end of January 2023 and expected to participate in the pre-training engagement phase in February and March as described earlier.
+Applications will be accepted from December 12th 2022 and will close on 15th January 2023 (now closed).

 Photo credit: Elyza Hazel Tan